brenoasantos/amazon-web-scraping/README.md

-# Amazon Web Scraper
+# Amazon Web Scraping
-Amazon Web Scraper is a web application designed to provide a simple and practical solution that performs webscraping and provides visualization of information obtained from the Amazon website.
+Amazon Web Scraping is a web application designed to provide a simple and practical solution that performs webscraping and provides visualization of information obtained from the Amazon website.
 Through an user-friendly interface, the tool scrapes data from the first page of results for a given keyword, and the result is an interface that provides, for each product found:
 - Product Title
 - Rating (stars out of five)
 - Number of reviews
 - Product image URL
+To illustrate even better, the product image itself is also shown.

 # Setup and running instructions
 ## Requirements to run the project: